isacoding/python-weather-app/README.md

 ## Installation

 To run this application, you'll need to have Python installed.
-Additionally, you'll need to install the required packages.
+You'll also need to install the required packages.

 ### Clone the repository: